Shiiyu/exercism-rust/README.md

 # exercism-rust
-My solutions for the rust track.
+My solutions for the Exercism exercises I have completed.
+Currently this consists of the Rust track.